International Centre for the Study of Radicalisation and Political Violence

-The International Centre for the Study of Radicalisation and Political Violence (ICSR) is a non-profit, non-governmental think tank based in the Department of War Studies at King’s College London whose mission is to educate the public and help policymakers and practitioners find solutions to radicalisation and political violence.
-It obtains some of its funding through the European Union.
+The International Centre for the Study of Radicalisation and Political Violence (ICSR) was a non-profit, non-governmental think tank based in the Department of War Studies at King's College London.
+It obtained some of its funding through the European Union.

-The organisation is a partnership of five academic institutions: King's College London, the University of Pennsylvania, the Interdisciplinary Center Herzliya (Israel), the Jordan Institute of Diplomacy, and Georgetown University.
+The organisation was a partnership of five academic institutions: King's College London, the University of Pennsylvania, the Interdisciplinary Center Herzliya (Israel), the Jordan Institute of Diplomacy, and Georgetown University.

+ICSR became known for its research on Islamist militancy, right-wing extremism, and the financing of terrorist networks, as well as for publishing datasets on foreign fighters in Iraq and Syria.

+Since summer 2020, the ICSR was a member of the Global Network on Extremism and Technology together with the Peace Research Institute Frankfurt, the George Washington University's Program on Extremism (PoE), the S. Rajaratnam School of International Studies' Centre of Excellence for National Security (CENS) and the Lowy Institute.

+In 2025 ICSR merged with the Centre for Grand Strategy to form the Centre for Statecraft and National Security.
+It is still part of the Department of War Studies at King’s College London.

 Launch and role

 ICSR was launched in January 2008 at the First International Conference on Radicalisation and Political Violence in London.
 During this conference, UK Home Secretary Jacqui Smith launched the government's new anti-terror initiative.

-ICSR conducts independent research and describes its mission as follows: